What is my deadline to apply to YoungArts?

 Yes, you may apply in more than one discipline, but there is an application fee for each category that you select.

 What is the fee for applying to YoungArts?

 The application fee for applying to YoungArts is $35 per category within a discipline that you selected.

 You may pay your application fee online with a credit card.
 Visa, MasterCard, American Express and Discover cards are accepted.

 What if I cannot afford the application fee?

-Your fee waiver documentation can be uploaded through your on-line application or faxed to (305) 377-1149, or emailed to firstname.lastname@example.org, or mailed to YoungArts (Attn: Programs Department, 2100 Biscayne Boulevard Miami, FL 33137).
-We must receive these materials no later than end of business day October 18, 2013.
+Documented proof is required.
+Your fee waiver documentation should be sent to the attention of the Artistic Programs Department.
+It can be faxed to (305) 377-1149, emailed to firstname.lastname@example.org, or mailed to 2100 Biscayne Boulevard Miami, FL 33137.
+Document(s) must be received in our office no later than end of business day on October 17, 2014.

 Can I get a refund after I pay the application fee?

 How do I submit my portfolio, audition or other submission materials?